Nick León Revives Space Tapes, the Miami Label Started by III Points' Founder

 photographer: Koury Angelo

-When Miami based record producer Nick León was plotting to start his own record label, his first thought was to call III Points founder David Sinopoli and ask for advice.
+When Miami-based record producer Nick León was planning to start his own record label, his first thought was to ask III Points founder David Sinopoli for advice.

 "Most of the artists are peers or friends; a couple came from recommendations.
-The label is geared towards bedroom producer types.
-The sounds vary from techno to hip-hop, but most of the songs come from the brains of one person," León explained.
+The label is geared towards bedroom-producer types.
+The sounds vary from techno to hip-hop, but most of the songs come from the brains of one person," León explains.
 "If there's a track with vocals, the singer most likely produced it as well.
 I wanted everyone on the label to have their own individual identity.
-I like to use the word auteur for the people we're looking for.
+I like to use the word 'auteur' for the people we're looking for.
 I want it to be a platform for interesting sounds."

-León grew up in Fort Lauderdale and has been producing his own music as well as those of other South Florida artists like Denzel Curry and Twelve'Len since he was a teenager.
-Last year, he put out his own full length debut, Profecía, on the L.A. label Alpha Pup.
-That got him wondering: why can't Miami be home to a similar label?
+León grew up in Fort Lauderdale and has been producing his own music as well as those of other South Florida artists, such as Denzel Curry and Twelve'Len, since he was a teenager.
+Last year, he put out his own full-length debut, Profecía, on the L.A. label Alpha Pup.
+That got him wondering: Why can't Miami be home to a similar label?

-Space Tapes Compilation Vol. 1 will only be available on-line, at least at first.
+Space Tapes Compilation, Vol. 1, will be available online only, at least at first.
 León is hopeful to release it on cassette and vinyl in the future.
-Other plans include an EP by Lautlos, who León classifies as "ambient downtempo."
+Other plans include an EP by Lautlos, whom León classifies as "ambient down-tempo."

-But before any further releases, Space Tapes will celebrate its revival with a release party Friday night at Floyd Miami.
-Half the artists from the inaugural compilation will be in attendance, playing live 20-minute sets, including Austin Paul, Bear, Byrdipop, Get Face, and Mr. Alexis.
-León, who also contributed on a song on the compilation titled "Aquifer," will be DJing and focused on keeping the night running smoothly.
+But before releasing any other music, Space Tapes will celebrate its revival with a party Friday night at Floyd Miami.
+Half the artists from the inaugural compilation — including Austin Paul, Bear, Byrdipop, Get Face, and Mr. Alexis — will play 20-minute sets.
+León, who also contributed on the compilation in the song "Aquifer," will DJ and keep the night running smoothly.

 Upcoming Events